Northbrook man, 81, dies after house fire

 An 81-year-old Northbrook man died Saturday morning after fire broke out in his home.

 Hee Lee was pronounced dead at 7:27 a.m. at Glenbrook Hospital, according to the Cook County medical examiner's office.
-Cause of death had not yet been determined Sunday.
+The cause of death has not yet been disclosed.

 The Northbrook Fire Department confirmed Sunday that the fire began at about 6:40 a.m. at Lee's residence on Walter Avenue.